 20% Return on equity x (1 – 0.40 Dividend payout ratio)

 In the example, the firm can grow at a sustained rate of 12% per year.
 Any growth rate beyond that level will require outside financing.

 In reality, the sustainable growth rate tends to drop over time, for several reasons.
-First, a business tends to sell increasingly less profitable products and services as it chases more revenue growth.
-Second, a firm tends to grow in complexity as it expands in size, so the additional corporate overhead cuts into its profits.
+First, the initial market at which a product is targeted will become saturated.
+Second, a business tends to sell increasingly less profitable products and services as it chases more revenue growth.
+Third, a firm tends to grow in complexity as it expands in size, so the additional corporate overhead cuts into its profits.
 And finally, competitors tend to attack unusually profitable firms by cutting prices, which increases pricing pressure and therefore drops profit levels.
 Consequently, businesses usually experience a sustainable growth rate that declines over time.